Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Introduction

-\item[(5)] We explored the expectations of professional testers, and provide six insights regarding the use of LLMs for Android testing.
+\item[(5)] We offer six insights into the use of LLMs for Android testing.
 These will be of interest and benefit to the Android testing community. \end{itemize}

 The rest of this paper is organized as follows: Section~\ref{SEC: Background} provides necessary background information.
-Section~\ref{SEC: Task Formulation} outlines the task formulation for this empirical study, including the research questions, and the approach for generating text inputs.
+Section~\ref{SEC: Task Formulation} outlines the task formulation for this empirical study.
 Section~\ref{SEC: Experimental Study} describes the experimental design.
 Section~\ref{SEC: Experimental Results and Analysis} presents and analyzes the experimental results.
-Section~\ref{SEC: Discussions} discusses the some implications of the results.
 Section~\ref{SEC: Related Work} discusses some related work.
 Finally, Section~\ref{SEC: Conclusions and Future Work} concludes the paper and discusses potential future work.